bryanshellpuppy/arduinohacks/CYD_marauder/README.md

 <p>&nbsp;</p>
 If you want to add the External WIFI antenna, you can do it a few different ways.
-All are more advanced and I am not showing you how but giving you some refrences if you want to attempt it.
-You could brick your device or destroy the wifi on the board.<p>&nbsp;</p>
+All are more advanced and I am not showing you how but giving you some references if you want to attempt it.
+You could brick your device or destroy the WIFI on the board.<p>&nbsp;</p>
 &nbsp;<p>One way is to hard wire the antenna wire, such as this person did:
 <a href="https://community.home-assistant.io/t/how-to-add-an-external-antenna-to-an-esp-board/131601">
 https://community.home-assistant.io/t/how-to-add-an-external-antenna-to-an-esp-board/131601</a></p>